Ceramides in Skin Care

 The only reason not to include them in your skin care routine is if your dermatologist has advised against it, or if your skin is neither dry nor sensitive.
 Even in cases where you do not need barrier repairing ingredients, using them is not considered unsafe.
 There is no toxicity or mutagenic property associated with ceramides.

-Which skin types should use Ceramides?
+Which Skin Types should use Ceramides?

 These ingredients are best for dry, sensitive, and/or mature skin types who have skin barrier related concerns.